DerfJagged/reddit-blackout-scheduler/README.md

 - Type in `python3 -m pip install praw -U --user`.
 - Type in `python3 blackout.py` to run the script.

+### Troubleshooting

+Announcement posts were removed: Approve them manually.
+This is likely the reddit spam filter taking it down because of too much action or a new account.

 *Disclaimer: I created this tool for myself because I moderate 100+ subreddits and I'm lazy.
 I am not liable if something goes wrong.
 Protest responsibly!*